useStatetyCompute

 const count = useStatetyCompute([USER_KEY, ORDERS_KEY], ([user, orders]) => { if (!user || !orders) return 0; return orders.filter(order => order.user === user.username && order.quantity >= minQuantity).length; }, [minQuantity]); // Component-level dependency

-return ( <div> <p>User orders with minimum quantity {minQuantity}: {count}</p> <button onClick={() => setMinQuantity(minQuantity + 1)}>Increase Min Quantity</button> </div> );}
+return ( <div> <p>User orders with minimum quantity {minQuantity}: {count}</p> <button onClick={() => setMinQuantity(minQuantity + 1)}>Increase Min Quantity</button> </div> );}useStatetyComputeautomatically subscribes to all keys provided, so the component re-renders whenever any dependency changes.- The optional

-array allows external parameters to trigger recomputation. - Works with basic, derived, and computed keys.
+depsarray allows external parameters to trigger recomputation. - Works with basic, derived, and computed keys.

 - Use this hook when dealing with data or calculations that depend on component-level parameters (e.g., user input, local state) in React.